 Information exchange focuses on these topics:

 Experts from member countries serve as delegates at Task 1 meetings held every six months in conjunction with the HEV TCP Executive Committee (ExCo) meetings.
 Country delegates also write country-specific information for HEV TCP publications, such as the country chapters in this annual report.
-Many country delegates also serve dual roles as the official Operating Agent (OA) for a specific Task.
+Many country delegates also serve dual roles as the official Task Manager (TM) for a specific Task.
 In this role, they may also represent HEV TCP to a public audience by presenting Task results at international conferences, such as the EVS (Electric Vehicle Symposium) meetings.

 The Task 1 OA is responsible for coordinating and leading the biannual experts’ meetings, compiling the minutes of these meetings, maintaining the HEV TCP website, and editing and supervising the production of the newsletter and the ExCo annual report.
-The OA also acts as liaison to the other Task OAs, the ExCo Chair (together with the Secretary-General), and the IEA Desk Officer.
-Since the start of 2020, the responsibility for Task 1 has been transferred to Kate Palmer of Urban Foresight (United Kingdom) as the OA.
+The OA also acts as liaison to the other Task TMs, the ExCo Chair (together with the Secretary-General), and the IEA Desk Officer.
+Since the start of 2020, the responsibility for Task 1 has been transferred to Urban Foresight (United Kingdom), with Gary McRae as the TM.

 A significant component of the information exchange for the Task occurs at the experts’ meetings, where participants brief the attendees on relevant reports, facts, and statistics pertaining to hybrid and electric vehicles in their home countries.
 These presentations generally cover current developments on the market situations for EVs and HEVs (national sales and fleet penetration, by vehicle type); the progress of international, national, or local programs and incentives in the field; and new initiatives in vehicle and component development arising from both the private sector and public-private partnerships.